vinceranga/uganda-poverty/README.md

 This work is inspired by Jean et al.'s research on nighttime lighting to predict poverty: http://science.sciencemag.org/content/353/6301/790

+These scripts are typically run on an instance on the Google Cloud Platform.

 The Jupyter Notebooks can be opened in the order they are described below to provide a sense of the flow and check out the visualisations.

 -----------------------------------------------------------------------------------------------------------------------